Bill Bixby: The Courtship of Eddie's Father

 In 1969, Bixby starred in his second high-profile television role, as Tom Corbett in The Courtship of Eddie's Father, a comedy drama on ABC.
 The series concerned a widowed father raising a young son, managing a major syndicated magazine, and at the same time trying to re-enter the dating scene.
 This series was in the vein of other 1960s and 1970s sitcoms that dealt with widowerhood, such as The Andy Griffith Show and My Three Sons.
 Eddie was played by novice actor Brandon Cruz.
-The pair developed a close rapport that translated to an off-camera friendship, as well.
-The core cast was rounded out by Academy Award-winning actress Miyoshi Umeki, who played the role of Tom's housekeeper, Mrs. Livingston, James Komack (one of the series' producers) as Norman Tinker, Tom's pseudo-hippie, quirky photographer, and actress Kristina Holland as Tom's secretary, Tina.
+Cruz and Bixby developed a close rapport that translated to an off-camera friendship as well.
+According to Bixby, "The amazing thing is that when we're working in a scene together, there's never a thought of conscious acting.
+Our natural affection for one another is what appeals to the audience."
+The core cast was rounded out by Academy Award-winning actress Miyoshi Umeki, who played the role of Tom's housekeeper, Mrs. Livingston; James Komack (one of the series' producers) as Norman Tinker, Tom's pseudo-hippie, quirky photographer; and actress Kristina Holland as Tom's secretary, Tina.
 One episode of the series co-starred Bixby's future wife, Brenda Benet, as one of Tom's girlfriends.

 Bixby was nominated for the Emmy Award for Lead Actor in a Comedy Series in 1971.
 The following year, he won the Parents Without Partners Exemplary Service Award for 1972.

 Bixby made his directorial debut on the sitcom in 1970, directing eight episodes.
 ABC cancelled the sitcom in 1972 at the end of season three.

+According to Bixby, his experiences on The Courtship of Eddie's Father helped make him ready for marriage and fatherhood.

-After the show was cancelled, Bixby and Cruz remained in contact, with Cruz making a guest appearance on Bixby's later series The Incredible Hulk.
+After the show was cancelled, Bixby and Cruz remained in contact, with Cruz making a guest appearance on Bixby's later series, The Incredible Hulk.
 The death of Bixby's only child, in 1981, drew Bixby and Cruz closer still.
-The two remained in touch until Bixby's death in 1993.
+The two remained in contact until Bixby's death in 1993.
 In 1995, Cruz named his own son Lincoln Bixby Cruz.